sveltejs/kit/documentation/docs/14-configuration.md

 ### ssr

 - `true` or `false` — Enables or disables [server-side rendering](#ssr-and-javascript-ssr) app-wide and allows pages to override it locally.
 - `"never"` — Prevents all pages from being evaluated on the server, on both [server-side rendering](#ssr-and-javascript-ssr) and [prerendering](#ssr-and-javascript-prerender), can't be overriden by page-level exports.
-Using this option is recommended when building an SPA.
+Only consider using this option if you don't need SSR (like when building an SPA).

 ### target